sp4ce-cowboy/VirtualPain/README.md

 3. Move BV-1 into this empty folder

-4. Run
+4. Run BV-1 by right clicking on the icon, and clicking `open`

+5. This will prompt macOS to throw a warning, click `Open Anyway`

+6. If steps 4 and 5 don't work, see below.

+## Debug Instructions

 ### Acknowledgements
-- Icons sourced from here
+- Icons sourced from: <a href="https://www.flaticon.com/free-icons/robot" title="robot icons">Robot icons created by Freepik - Flaticon</a>